DroneDB/Registry/README.md

 ```

 The `run.sh` / `run.bat` script will create the default `appsettings.json` file, the database initialization script and start the Docker containers.
 It is possible to customize the startup settings by creating a `.env` file in the same folder.
-Here it is an example:
+Here's an example:

 ### Linux (quotes are important)
 ```bash